amathislab/POET-live/README.md

   pip install scipy
   ```

+### ⚙️ Setup

+To use POET-live, you'll need the pretrained POET checkpoint.
+Download the checkpoint from the following link: [POET Checkpoint](https://zenodo.org/records/7972042)

+Place the downloaded checkpoint in a directory of your choice load it in the GUI.

 Check out this [script](dlclive/poetlive/check_install.py) on how to use POET-live and if your installation is working!

 ---